jess-sys/express-webauthn/README.md

 > WebAuthn Relying Party API for NodeJS and Express.

 This is project is maintained (but we are looking for maintainers).
+TypeScript support is coming.

 Feel free to make PRs, they will be reviewed and accepted.

 Forked from https://github.com/dpikalov/webauthn.